Self Portrait. Bayou Road. April 2018

 Robinson is the is the co-editor of Mixed Company, a collection of short fiction and visual narratives by women of color.
 In addition to the anthology, the collective of writers hosted free cultural programming in the city of New Orleans.
 Notable events included a reading and lecture by Black Arts Movement poet, Sonia Sanchez at Le Musée de F.P.C and the American premiere of the award-winning Eritrean- Italian documentary, Asmarina.
 Robinson’s other curatorial endeavors include Sudanese artist, Khalid Abdel Rahman’s “A Disappearance” hosted in 2017 by the Arts Council of New Orleans.

 H er writing in various genres has appeared in Guernica,The Baffler, The Nation, The Massachusetts Review and Elle among other outlets.
 She is a 2019 recipient of the Rabkin Prize for Visual Arts Journalism.
-Currently she serves as the editor of Room 220, an online arts journal by Antenna Gallery in New Orleans and the New Orleans editor at large for the Atlanta based, Burnaway magazine .
+Currently she serves as the the New Orleans editor at large for the Atlanta based, Burnaway magazine .

 Please direct inquiries to: http://email@example.com